This post may contain affiliate links. You can read my full disclosure here.

 The Assisted Access Pass

-More information on this PDF page.
+More information on their webpage here.

 You can also email them questions experience@LEGOLAND.com